 Within the Terragen Sphere supramundane planets (also known as supra-planetary habitats and/or shells) can trace their origins back to the Supra-Jupiter concept of the information age visionary Paul Birch.
-Although others may also have had the idea it was Birch's work that survived the nanoswarms.
-Because of his early advocacy of Mass Stream Technology he is well written of, even in current engineering texts.
+Although others may also have had the idea it was Birch's work that survived the Technocalypse.
+Because of his early advocacy of Mass Stream Technology he is well regarded, even in current engineering texts.

 As part of a general discussion on terraforming projects in the Sol System the gas giant Jupiter was examined by Birch.
-Birch knew that Jupiter's surface ( if you could call it a 'surface') gravity was far too high for habitation by humans.
+Birch knew that Jupiter's surface (if you could call it a 'surface') gravity was far too high for habitation by humans.
 So he proposed creating a new surface above Jupiter at 100,000 km from Jupiter's center of mass, where gravity is felt at Earth standard.
-This surface would be suspended using so-called Mass Stram Technology.
+This surface would be suspended using so-called Mass Stream Technology.